 Can teeth heal themselves under the right conditions?

 Teeth cannot regenerate lost enamel or dentin.
-However, with proper care and advanced products like microhydroxyapatite toothpaste, you can slow decay and protect damaged areas.
+However, with proper care — consistent brushing, a smart diet, and regular dental visits — you can look after the enamel you have.

 💡Related Post: How Hydroxyapatite Restores Enamel and Reduces Tooth Sensitivity: A Science-Backed Solution